About and FAQs

 Illustration/Second Opinion Consultant – Tori Gower

-As Dining Devon’s tame Freelance Illustrator Tori can often be found as the ‘plus one’ on Chris’s reviews.
+As Dining Devon’s tame Freelance Illustrator and designer Tori can often be found as the ‘plus one’ on Chris’s reviews.
 As Chris’s wife and partner-in-crime, she translates Chris’s waffling and gives the valuable second opinion.

 We proactively promote and support our local foodie community.
 Have a look at these other awesome local blogs/social media accounts.

 Occasionally a restaurant or PR company will contact us with an invitation for a review meal.
-This is not always a guarantee of an Dining Devon recommendation and it is not always a guarantee of a glowing review but often the invitations are from restaurants who are already doing great things.
+This is not always a guarantee of a Dining Devon recommendation and it is not always a guarantee of a glowing review but often the invitations are from restaurants who are already doing great things.

 Review meals are a journalistic norm, some bloggers accept them and some don’t.
 If Dining Devon is invited to a restaurant, generally there will be a line in the review that will say ‘we were invited along to…‘ which is as obvious as we can make it.